-- A 3-dimensional retinal after-image of a chair (consisting of three fluid colours) is formed within the viewer.
+- Through this process, a 3-dimensional retinal after-image of a chair (consisting of three changing colours) is formed within the viewer.

 - After a further 10 seconds a strobe light comes on, lighting up a corner of the installation room.
 This light amplifies the effects of the retinal after-image and due to the optical phenomenon of Emmert’s law* the chair is perceived to change scale.
-The chair, consisting of three changing colours, is perceived to be life size, resting upon the floor of the installation room.
+The illusiory chair, consisting of three changing colours, is perceived to be life size, and floating, infront of the viewer.

 “The sculpture is like a solid presence, more real than a memory.
 It is like an object in a dream, yet your eyes are open.”

+The work allows people to observe the processes of their own eyesight, and asks the question, at which point does perception end and memory begin?
 As the work is formed inside the viewer, documentation of the sculpture is impossible.
-The work allows people to observe their own eyesight, and asks the question, at which point does perception end and memory begin?